 This topic will review basic issues related to the clinical use of aminoglycosides, including mechanism of action, spectrum of activity, and adverse effects.
 Dosing and monitoring of aminoglycosides and administration in certain patients populations are discussed elsewhere.
 (See "Dosing and administration of parenteral aminoglycosides" and "Cystic fibrosis: Antibiotic therapy for lung disease", section on 'Aminoglycosides'.)

 The multiple clinical settings in which the aminoglycosides may be used are also discussed separately in the appropriate topic reviews.
-(See "Gram-negative bacillary bacteremia in adults", section on 'Indications and rationale for combination therapy' and "Treatment of Pseudomonas aeruginosa infections", section on 'Intravenous antibiotics' and "Antimicrobial therapy of native valve endocarditis", section on 'Combination antimicrobial therapy'.)
+(See "Gram-negative bacillary bacteremia in adults", section on 'Indications and rationale for combination therapy' and "Principles of antimicrobial therapy of Pseudomonas aeruginosa infections", section on 'Intravenous antibiotics' and "Antimicrobial therapy of native valve endocarditis", section on 'Combination antimicrobial therapy'.)

 MECHANISM OF ACTION

 The aminoglycosides primarily act by binding to the aminoacyl site of 16S ribosomal RNA within the 30S ribosomal subunit, leading to misreading of the genetic code and inhibition of translocation [5,6].
 The initial steps required for peptide synthesis, such as binding of mRNA and the association of the 50S ribosomal subunit, are uninterrupted, but elongation fails to occur due to disruption of the mechanisms for ensuring translational accuracy .
 The ensuing antimicrobial activity is usually bactericidal against susceptible aerobic gram-negative bacilli.